webNeat/aifn/README.md

 pnpm add aifn
 ```

-You'll also need to install the provider SDK you want to use:
+You'll also need to install the provider SDKs you want to use:

 ```bash
 # For OpenAI